datacult/AE-coding-conventions/dc-sql_style.md

 4. cd to the project directory created as instructed in the setup [guide](https://www.notion.so/dbt-Setup-guide-5f8820554ea948f3a10cda2a3d2cf7c9) either the cloned repo or the initially setup directory

-5. Once inside the director, set the local Python version you are going to use.
+5. Once inside the directory, set the local Python version you are going to use.
 This will prompt poetry to use the local version of Python defined by pyenv:
 * run pyenv versions and you can set any of the returned version

+e.g.

-e.g. To set the local directory to run on python 3.7.0 execute:
+To set the local directory to run on python 3.7.0:

-`pyenv local 3.7.0`  and this prompt poetry to use the local version set.
+execute `pyenv local 3.7.0`  and this prompt poetry to use the local version set.

 6. Create a `pyproject.toml` file inside the same directory and paste the following :